philknight93/Recipe-Site/_recipes/sweet_relish.md

 - 1 tsp mustard seed
 - 2 tsp cloves
 - 2 tsp ???

-instructions:
+## Instructions
-- Grind together tomatoes, onions, and peppers
+1. Grind together tomatoes, onions, and peppers
-- Sprinkle in salt
+2. Sprinkle in salt
-- Mix and drain using cheescloth and strainer
+3. Mix and drain using cheescloth and strainer
-- Add rest of ingredients to a sauce pan
+4. Add rest of ingredients to a sauce pan
-- Add tomato mixture and cook for 40 mins
+5. Add tomato mixture and cook for 40 mins
-- Pour into jars and seal
+6. Pour into jars and seal
----